nameless323/KiotoEngine/Codestyle.md

 Remove commented code, we have git for history.

 ## Naming
-Names are written in english, class members should start with m_ prefix.
+Names are written in English, class members should start with m_ prefix.
 ```cpp
 class MyClass
 {